A reborn doll starts as a blank vinyl kit. So the actual features are molded already into the vinyl.

 baby, its first hair cut.
 I will also either root or apply eyelashes at this time.

 Now its time to weight and seal the limbs and head.
-Once this is completed they are attached to a cloth body that
+Then the baby is attached to a cloth body that

 has also been realistically weighted.